 Spontaneous emission is where excited electrons emit photons while falling to the ground level or lower energy level (Shaik).
-Spontaneous emission occurs naturally so the photon emission also occurs naturally or spontaneously (Shaik).
+Spontaneous emission occurs naturally, so the photon emission also occurs naturally or spontaneously (Shaik).

-There are various parameters that define a laser.
+Various parameters define a laser.
 Lasers are monochromatic, which means they have a single wavelength of light.
 Some common wavelengths are 532, 633, 1064, or 1540 nanometers (nm).
-Laser beams are collimated, which means they have narrow beams of light and they can be very small in diameter.
+Laser beams are collimated, which means they have narrow beams of light and they can be minimal in diameter.
 Lasers can have either a pulsed or constant wave.
 Power is generally measured in Watts (W).
 Spot size is measured in centimeter squared (cm2).
-The repetition rate also known as the frequency of the pulse is measured in Hertz (Hz).
+The repetition rate is also known as the frequency of the pulse is measured in Hertz (Hz).
 Pulse duration can be measured from nanoseconds (ns) to femtoseconds (fs).
 1 ns equals 1 x 10-9 seconds while 1 fs equals 1 x 10-15 seconds.
 1 fs is also equaled to 1 x 10-6 ns.
 Both of these pulse durations are so quick that you cannot physically see the laser beam pulsing.
 Due to the significance of the pulse duration, the naked eye only sees a constant beam.
 Click the "Optical Manufacturing Tolerance Chart" button below to download our tolerance chart, which goes into detail on our tolerance limits and the coatings associated with the limits.

 So, what is Laser Damage and why is it important?

-If lasers can cut through steel, they can obviously damage optics and optical coatings.
+If lasers can cut through steel, they can damage optics and optical coatings.
 The main difference here is that optics and coatings transmit laser light while materials like steel absorb laser light and their energy.